-The Herbert F. Johnson Museum of Art hosts annual concerts by the Chamber Orchestra as well as many composer installations.
-The Rhodes-Rawlings Auditorium in the new Klarman Hall hosts guests, faculty, and student performers.
-Off-campus, the Carriage House Cafe Loft is often the setting for jazz performances, studio recitals, and faculty presentations.
+The Herbert F. Johnson Museum of Art hosts many composer installations and other concerts and presentations.
+The Rhodes-Rawlings Auditorium in Klarman Hall hosts guests, faculty, and student performers.
+At the Cornell golf course, Moakley House is often the setting for jazz performances, recitals, and faculty presentations

 Parking and Accessibility

 For events at Barnes Hall and Sage Chapel, try the parking area along Sage Avenue (not the Sage South lot, which is restricted until 8:00 p.m. seven days a week), then the parking lots behind Willard Straight and Anabel Taylor Halls.
 If these areas are full, drive to the parking garage, accessed from Campus Rd. (between Garden Avenue and the football stadium) or from Hoy Road - with a 5 minute walk back to the concert venue.
 For concerts at Bailey Hall, use the parking garage under the Human Ecology Building located along Forest Home Drive, near Beebe Lake (GPS: 37 Forest Home Drive, Ithaca, NY 14853).
+At 726 University Ave., there are 9 parking spaces and 2 additional accessible spots behind the building, and street parking on Stewart Ave.
 See the campus map and check for construction detours at www.cornell.edu/maps.

 Access for persons with disabilities

-For Barnes Hall, numerous handicapped parking spaces are located along Sage Avenue (enter on the same side of the building) and in the Sage South lot (without a Cornell permit, you can park in a handicapped space within this lot after 5:00 p.m. and all day/evening on weekends; be sure to hang your handicapped tag from the mirror).
+For Barnes Hall, numerous accessible parking spaces are located along Sage Avenue (enter on the same side of the building) and in the Sage South lot (without a Cornell permit, you can park in an accessible space within this lot after 5:00 p.m. and all day/evening on weekends; be sure to hang your accessible parking tag from the mirror).
 A small elevator is available, but please send an able-bodied person up the stairs to ask the usher or stage manager for assistance in operating it and/or call the recording studio at 607-255-9682.